Food Waste – How much?

 • Not used it in time: food that has been thrown away because it has gone off (mouldy, mushy or rotten) or because it has passed a date label.

-• Cooked, prepared or served too much: food and drink that has been cooked, prepared or served in the home and then thrown away.
-This portion planner can be a great help.
+• Cooked, prepared or served too much: food and drink that has been cooked, prepared or served in the home and subsequently discarded.

-• Personal preference: food and drink not eaten due to health reasons, feeding animals with food, or simply not wanting to eat a particular food or part of a food item.
+• Personal preference: food and drink not eaten due to allergies, other health reasons, wanting to feed animals with that food, or simply not wanting to eat this particular food or part of a food item.

-• Other: this includes food that has been contaminated, burnt or spoilt; cupboard clear out, dregs at the bottom of a cup and spillages.
+• Other: this includes food that has been contaminated, was burnt or is otherwise spoilt; cupboard clear out; dregs at the bottom of a cup.

 Five steps to becoming Food Savvy